antleaf/rioxx/webroot/content/profiles/v3-0-final/rioxxterms_version.md

 * CVoR = Corrected Version of Record
 * EVoR = Enhanced Version of Record
 * NA = Not Applicable (or Unknown)

+Note that `rioxxterms:version` pertains to the version being described. `dc:relation` should be used to encode the location of related file content and their version(s), where applicable.